dart-lang/site-www/src/interop/js-interop/js-types.md

 JS has both a `null` and an `undefined` value.
 This is in contrast with Dart, which only has `null`.
 In order to make JS values more ergonomic to use, if an interop member were to return either JS `null` or `undefined`, the compiler maps these values to Dart `null`.
 Therefore a member like `value` in the following example can be interpreted as returning a JS object, JS `null`, or `undefined`:

 ```dart
 @JS()
 external JSObject? get value;
 ```

+If the return type was not declared as nullable, then the compiler will throw an error if the value returned was JS `null` or `undefined` to ensure soundness.

 {{site.alert.warn}}
 There is a subtle inconsistency with regards to `undefined` between compiling to